Buddy Holly: Early life

+Career

 By 1955, after graduating from Lubbock High School, Holly decided to pursue a full-time career in music.
 He was further encouraged after seeing Elvis Presley perform live in Lubbock, whose act was booked by Pappy Dave Stone of KDAV.
 In February, Holly opened for Presley at the Fair Park Coliseum, in April at the Cotton Club, and again in June at the Coliseum.
 By that time, Holly had incorporated into his band Larry Welborn on the stand-up bass and Allison on drums, as his style shifted from country and western to rock and roll due to seeing Presley's performances and hearing his music.
 In October, Stone booked Bill Haley & His Comets and placed Holley as the opening act to be seen by Nashville scout Eddie Crandall.
 Impressed, Crandall persuaded Grand Ole Opry manager Jim Denny to seek a recording contract for Holley.
 Stone sent a demo tape, which Denny forwarded to Paul Cohen, who signed the band to Decca Records in February 1956.
 In the contract, Decca misspelled Holly's surname as "Holly", and from then on he was known as Buddy Holly, instead of his real name Holley.

 On January 26, 1956, Holly attended his first formal recording session, which was produced by Owen Bradley.
 He attended two more sessions in Nashville, but with the producer selecting the session musicians and arrangements, Holly became increasingly frustrated by his lack of creative control.
-In April 1956, Decca released "Blue Days, Black Nights" as a single, with "Love Me" on the B-side.
+On April 16, 1956, Decca released "Blue Days–Black Nights" as a single, with "Love Me" on the B-side.
 Denny included Holly on a tour as the opening act for Faron Young.
 During the tour, they were promoted as Buddy Holly and the Two Tones, while later Decca called them Buddy Holly and the Three Tunes.
 The label later released Holly's second single "Modern Don Juan", backed with "You Are My One Desire".
 Neither single made an impression.
 On January 22, 1957, Decca informed Holly his contract would not be renewed, but insisted he could not record the same songs for anyone else for five years.